aragon/hack/docs/tutorial.md

 **Metamask**

 We recommend using the [Metamask browser extentsion](https://metamask.io/) to send transactions to the blockchain.
-MetaMask allows you to interact with Ethereum Dapps (like Aragon) directly from Chrome, Firefox or Brave.
+MetaMask allows you to interact with Ethereum Dapps directly from Chrome, Firefox or Brave.

 **Aragon CLI**